 So, what’s the difference between the 2 types of sugars used for testing?

-Lactulose will diagnose SIBO in the end of the small intestine
+- Lactulose will diagnose SIBO at the end of the small intestine

-Doesn’t diagnose SIBO in the end of the small intestine (which is where it is thought to be most common)
+- Doesn’t diagnose SIBO at the end of the small intestine

 Interpreting SIBO Breath Test Results

 Interpreting SIBO breath test results can be tricky.
-Doctors basically check your levels of hydrogen and methane throughout the 2 hour test and look for specific patterns like elevated levels of hydrogen or methane during that time period.
+Doctors basically check your levels of hydrogen and methane throughout the 2-hour test and look for elevated levels of hydrogen or methane during the 2-hour small intestine transit time.

-Below are the typical positive SIBO breath test results:
+Below are the typical positive and negative test results.

 Negative SIBO breath test results would typically be:

-You can do the breath test with a take home kit and mail it in to be evaluated or in your doctors office
+- You can do the breath test with a take-home kit and mail it in to be evaluated or take it to your doctor’s office

-The breath testing machine must be calibrated and test for methane
+- The breath testing machine must be calibrated correctly

-Re-testing is very important after doing any SIBO treatment to see how much the gas levels have decreased
+- Re-testing is important after doing any SIBO treatment to see how much the gas levels have decreased

 Where Can You Get a SIBO Breath Test?

-Great news!
-There are now SIBO breath tests that you can order directly to your home without a prescription.
-While it’s important to seek the care of a great doctor, I understand the need to find out if you’re dealing with SIBO before investing your valuable time and money in a practitioner.
+Yes, it’s always important to seek the care of a great doctor, but sometimes you need to find out if you’re dealing with SIBO before spending tons of money to see a specialist.